Thesis / Dissertation Preparation and Approval

 School of Graduate Studies Review and Certification of Acceptance of T/Ds

-The deadline for submitting the T/D to the School of Graduate Studies for certification of acceptance is approximately six weeks before the end of the fall or spring semesters and four weeks before the end of the summer session.
-The dates can be found on the School of Graduate Studies web site.
-Prior to the published deadline for the term in which the degree candidates expect to graduate, they must present the following to the School of Graduate Studies office:
+All graduate students are required to submit a copy of their T/D to the SGS for format review and certification of acceptance.
+The deadline for submitting the T/D to the SGS is posted on the SGS website.
+Generally, it is approximately six weeks before the end of the fall or spring semesters and four weeks before the end of the summer session.
+Prior to the published deadline for the term in which the degree candidates expect to graduate, they must submit the following to the SGS:

-• Electronic copy of the T/D emailed to umkcsgs@umkc.edu
+- Electronic copy of the T/D ,

-• MOSpace Non-Exclusive Distribution License
+- MOspace Non-Exclusive Distribution License agreement.

 Deposit of T/Ds with the Library